 - Things that seem too good to be true usually are!
 Think carefully when you see adverts with incredible deals.
 Chances are, there’s no dream holiday or free jacuzzi to be won.
 If you’re asked to enter your personal data, along with your account number and/or password, it’s unlikely to be a genuine offer and your account details may be stolen and used to commit fraud.

-Passwords and privacy settings
+Using passwords and privacy settings to keep safe

 - Set 'strong' passwords that include letters, numbers and symbols (e.g. !*&£$)